National Party of Australia: Political role

 The Nationals see their main role as giving a voice to Australians who live outside the country's metropolitan areas.

-Traditionally, the leader of the National Party serves as Deputy Prime Minister when the Coalition is in government.
+Traditionally, the leader of the National Party serves as Deputy Prime Minister when there is a coalition agreement with the Liberal Party, and the two form Government.
 This tradition dates back to the creation of the office in 1968.

 The National Party's support base and membership are closely associated with the agricultural community.
 Historically anti-union, the party has vacillated between state support for primary industries ("agrarian socialism") and free agricultural trade and has opposed tariff protection for Australia's manufacturing and service industries.
 It is usually in favor of industrial development, opposing green politics.

 "Countrymindedness" was a slogan that summed up the ideology of the Country Party from 1920 through the early 1970s.
 It was an ideology that was physiocratic, populist, and decentralist; it fostered rural solidarity and justified demands for government subsidies.
 "Countrymindedness" grew out of the failure of the country areas to participate in the rapid economic and population expansions that occurred after 1890.
 The growth of the ideology into urban areas came as most country people migrated to jobs in the cities.
 Its decline was due mainly to the reduction of real and psychological differences between country and city brought about by the postwar expansion of the Australian urban population and to the increased affluence and technological changes that accompanied it.

 The Nationals vote is in decline and its traditional supporters are turning instead to prominent independents such as Bob Katter, Tony Windsor and Peter Andren in Federal Parliament and similar independents in the Parliaments of New South Wales, Queensland and Victoria, many of whom are former members of the National Party.
 In fact since the 2004 Federal election, National Party candidates have received fewer first preference votes than the Australian Greens.